 Finding Rest in the Nature of Mind, Longchenpa’s classic Buddhist manual for attaining liberation, teaches us how to familiarize ourselves with our most basic nature—pristine and empty awareness.
 Written in the fourteenth century, this text is the first volume of Longchenpa’s Trilogy of Rest, a work within the Tibetan Dzogchen tradition.
 It is a profound and comprehensive presentation of the Buddhist view and path that combines a scholastic expository method with direct pith instructions designed for serious practitioners.
 The subject matter covers both Sutra and Tantra.

-In 2020 we will study the first eight chapters of the text, which present Longchenpa’s brilliant exegesis of key Sutra teachings as the following:
+In 2020 we will study the first eight chapters of the text, which present Longchenpa’s brilliant exegesis of key Sutra teachings.

 The second half of the text covering the Tantra teachings will be taught at Shedra 2021.
 Attending the first year (Sutra) will be a prerequisite for the second.